2023 Most Popular General Psychology Master's Degree Schools in the New England Region

 Full General Psychology at University of Massachusetts Amherst Report

-With a ranking of #9, Central Connecticut State University did quite well on this year’s most popular schools for general psychology students working on their master’s degree.
-Located in the suburb of New Britain, CCSU is a public school with a moderately-sized student population.
+Central Connecticut State University landed the #9 spot in the 2023 rankings for the most popular master’s degree general psychology programs.
+Located in the large suburb of New Britain, CCSU is a public college with a moderately-sized student population.

 Of the 10 students majoring in psychology at CCSU, 10% are male and 90% are female.

-Read full report on General Psychology at Central Connecticut State University
+Full General Psychology at Central Connecticut State University Report

-With a ranking of #10, Southern Connecticut State University did quite well on this year’s most popular schools for general psychology students working on their master’s degree.
-SCSU is a medium-sized public school located in the city of New Haven.
+Southern Connecticut State University ranked #10 on this year’s Most Popular General Psychology Master’s Degree Schools in the New England Region list.
+SCSU is a moderately-sized public school located in the midsize city of New Haven.

 Of the 8 students majoring in psychology at SCSU, 38% are male and 63% are female.

-Explore the best general psychology schools for a specific state in the New England region.
+Explore the best general psychology colleges for a specific state in the New England region.

 One of 3 majors within the area of study, general psychology has other similar majors worth exploring.